azmainm/standup-tickets-sp/functions/README.md

   - Processes with OpenAI to extract tasks by participant
   - Stores structured task data in MongoDB
   - Categorizes tasks as "Coding" or "Non-Coding"
+  - Creates Jira issues for coding tasks with AI-generated titles

 ### `transcriptApi` (HTTP)
 - **Endpoints**: